cschuman/resilience-mapping/docs/research/PAPER-2-MANUSCRIPT.md

 Indeed, our findings strengthen the case for persistent investment in high-burden communities.
 If health improvements are difficult to achieve (as the stable levels suggest), then interventions must be sustained over years, not withdrawn after single-year fluctuations.
 The finding that apparent "improvements" often reflect measurement noise rather than true progress counsels against reducing investment based on single-year data.

+**Differential measurement error.** An important equity concern is whether measurement error varies systematically across community types.
+CDC PLACES estimates rely on BRFSS survey responses, and survey nonresponse and social desirability bias may differ by community characteristics.
+If measurement error is larger in historically marginalized communities—due to lower survey participation, language barriers, or mistrust of government data collection—then RTM effects could be more pronounced in these communities.
+This would mean that apparent "improvements" in high-burden, predominantly minority communities are even more likely to reflect noise rather than genuine progress.
+We note that this concern is currently speculative; empirical investigation of differential measurement error across community types is an important direction for future research.
+In the interim, practitioners should be particularly cautious about interpreting single-year improvements in communities with characteristics associated with lower survey quality.

 Practitioners should frame community health data using asset-based language that emphasizes structural causes and potential for change, rather than deficit framing that stigmatizes communities.
 High burden reflects barriers to health, not community deficits.
 Persistent burden reflects inadequate investment, not intractable problems.

 ### Alternative Approaches to Community Health Assessment